mdwasserman/drone_photo_geolocate/README.md

 ## Project Description

 The project pulls Google Maps tiles (online or cache) around a radius from an input location.
 It then uses [LoFTR](https://zju3dv.github.io/loftr/) to find the best tile match for a query image and estimate the true location.
 LoFTR outperformed the initial SuperPoint + SuperGlue implementation.
+The RANSAC algorithm can also be used to extract a more explicit homography to offer a different scoring method and further interrogation of image matches.

 ![LoFTR matching demo](images/loftr_demo.gif)
 <sub>LoFTR in action</sub>